UCSD-SEELab/iot-dataset/wesad/README.md

 ## Get Started

 Clone the [WESAD repo](https://github.com/WJMatthew/WESAD).
-Download this dataset from UCI's repository and run the command `python3 data_wrangling.py` to preprocess this dataset.
+Download this dataset [here](https://uni-siegen.sciebo.de/s/HGdUkoNlW1Ub0Gx) and run the command `python3 data_wrangling.py` to preprocess this dataset.
 In the preprocessing,

 - 30 second segments are extracted and independantly normalize for each subject's data
 - EMG signals